yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 The foundational libbitcoin table below is a work-in-progress...

 It is a "Rosetta Stone" used to effectively translate Bitcoin private keys and public addresses to those used by a number of altcoins with strong Bitcoin heritage.
-It provides important --version (-v) base10 integer values for the following **bitcoin-explorer** commands when applying them to altcons:
+It provides important --version (-v) base10 integer values for the following **bitcoin-explorer** commands when applying them to altcoins:

 * base58check-encode
 * ec-to-address